About the Project

 make bootstrap

-Step 3: Build the Docker Image
+Step 3: Build Docker Image

-Build the AutoSDV Docker image with:
+Build the AutoSDV Docker image:

 make build

-Step 4: Run the Container
+Step 4: Run Container

 make run